What Is Non Functional Testing?

-There are several different types of nonfunctional tests.
-Here are the most common ones.
+There are several different types of non functional tests.
+The most common ones are:

 Performance testing checks how well software components work.
 These tests find issues in software design and architecture performance.